naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Monday 10 April 2023 12:21:30 PM UTC
+*last update of this page is Tuesday 11 April 2023 10:05:05 AM UTC

 <center>